telerik/blazor-docs/components/grid/selection/single.md

         SelectedItems = new List<Employee> { SelectedEmployee };

         GetChildGridData(); // note: an async operation here can break the selection and may not even render its results in the view
-    }
+        // for async operations, use the OnRowClick event }

     void GetChildGridData()